mp3il/bluesnap-ios/README.md

 `purchaseFunc` will be called with an instance of either the `BSApplePayPaymentRequest` class (if the user selected Apple Pay), `BSCcPaymentRequest` class (if the user selected credit card), or `BSPayPalPaymentRequest` class (if the user selected PayPal) – all classes derive from `BSBasePaymentRequest`.

 Within `purchaseFunc`, the following logic will apply:
-1. Detect the specific payment method the user chose.
+1. Detect the specific payment method the user selected.

 2. If the user selected PayPal, no further action is required - transaction is complete.
 Show success message.

 3. If the user selected Apple Pay or credit card, update your server with the order details and the token.

-4. From your server, [complete the purchase](#send-the-payment-for-processing) with your token.
+4. From your server, [complete the purchase](#sending-the-payment-for-processing) with your token.

 5. After receiving BlueSnap's response, update the client and display an appropriate message to the user.